 3. Enjoy Positive Brand Exposure

 From applicant to employee to alumnus, an individual’s opinion of an organization is much more important than many realize.
-Rather than investing heavily in marketing campaigns, leading companies increasingly see their alumni as an excellent source of advertisement.
+Rather than investing heavily in marketing campaigns, leading companies increasingly see their alumni as an excellent source of positive advertisement.
 Comments made by former employees are likely to be objective and therefore carry more weight than those made by current staff.
 Actively engaged alumni act as brand ambassadors who

 - Generate business-to-business leads by serving as a point of contact for other companies,